Become a Microsoft Defender for Endpoint partner

-Microsoft Defender ATP supports third-party applications discovery and integration using the in-product partner page that is embedded within the Microsoft Defender for Endpoint management portal.
+Microsoft Defender for Endpoint supports third-party applications discovery and integration using the in-product partner page that is embedded within the Microsoft Defender for Endpoint management portal.

 To have your company listed as a partner in the in-product partner page, you will need to provide the following information:

 Name of the product to be presented.